 Click here to read excerpts from two clients’ testimonies regarding the importance of PDN in their lives.
 Powerful stories like the ones Dana and Emma share help our advocacy efforts and show legislators the impact of home care in making a real difference in vulnerable New Jersey residents’ lives.
 To find out how you can get involved, email firstname.lastname@example.org today.

-work is far from done.
+Our work is far from done.
 BAYADA’s GAO, along with the continued advocacy of so many of you, is focusing on four key issues at this time:

 Priority #1: Continued COLa Adjustments

 The 2018 increases also included a first-in-the-nation Cost of Living adjustment (COLa), which will provide additional increases to Medicaid rates every year based on the Bureau of Labor Statistics’ Cost of Medical Services annual adjustment.
 Our first majority priority for 2019 is to ensure that the state keeps its commitment to COLa and includes it in the state budget each year.
 If passed, this year’s COLa will add an additional 1.9% to current rates to ensure they remain consistent with actual, determined cost of living increases.
 In March, GAO director Ashley Sadlier testified in support of this important adjustment in front of the House and Senate Finance Committees alongside other supporters.
 At this time, we see no opposition and continue to monitor COLa through the state’s budget process.